 Expose your puppy to different people, places and other animals as early as you can.

-Your puppy has to have a balanced diet of dog nutrition prescribed by the vet.
+Your puppy has to have a balanced diet of nutritious dog food as recommended by the vet.

 Do not allow him to hang around the dining table while you are eating with the family.
 If he is, do not feed him any scraps of food from your plate.
-Doing this will make him beg for food from different people at different places at the inappropriate time.
-What’s worse, this will make him start an unhealthy habit, result in indigestion issues and obesity.
+Doing this will make him beg for food from different people at different places at inappropriate times.
+What’s worse, this will introduce him to an unhealthy habit, resulting in indigestion issues and obesity.
 Not only that but there are many human foods that are toxic to dogs so you especially want to avoid those.